 Self-directed learning describes when learners take the initiative to find resources and learn something for themselves.
 This includes using online resources—such as Google, Wikipedia, and YouTube, or resources selected from internally curated learning libraries—and offline resources—such as hardcopy publications, coworkers, or subject matter experts.

 So, why is this type of learning important?
 Because, a large part of what people learn in the modern world isn’t from the 70:20:10 elements (i.e., formal, social, and on-the-job) as defined 20 years ago, but from the internet.

-Reinforce self-directed learning with data.
+Support self-directed learning with content curation.